spacetelescope/webbpsf/docs/intro.rst

 ============

-Conceptually, this JWST PSF simulation code has three layers of abstraction:
+Conceptually, this simulation code has three layers of abstraction:
- * A base package implements wavefront propagation through generic optical systems (provided by the Python module :py:mod:`POPPY <poppy>`).
+ * A base package for wavefront propagation through generic optical systems (provided by :py:mod:`POPPY <poppy>`).
- * The specific details of JWST instruments are then implemented using that base system (provided by :py:mod:`WebbPSF <webbpsf>`)
+ * Models of the JWST instruments implemented on top of that base system (provided by :py:mod:`WebbPSF <webbpsf>`)
- * And there is an optional :ref:`graphical user interface <gui>`.
+ * And an optional :ref:`graphical user interface <gui>`.

-..  (provided by  :py:mod:`WebbPSFgui <webbpsfgui>`).

 It is entirely possible (and indeed recommended for scripting) to just use the :py:mod:`WebbPSF <webbpsf>` interface without the GUI, but the
-GUI will provide a quicker method for many simple interactive calculations.
+GUI can provide a quicker method for many simple interactive calculations.